Thailand Shortens Visa Free Stay for Tourists

 Photo Credit: Narin Nonthamand/Shutterstock.com

-• The proposal comes from the Ministry of Foreign Affairs and the Ministry of Tourism and Sports
+The announcement came from Thailand’s Ministry of Foreign Affairs and the Ministry of Tourism and Sports.

 Thailand Immigration Center